Ranj8521Kumar/Citizora/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Documentation

+Additional documentation is available in the project:

+- **API Documentation**: Server API endpoints and usage (`server/docs/admin-api.md`)
+- **Postman Collections**: Test collections for all API endpoints (`server/*.postman_collection.json`)
+- **Testing Guide**: Guide for using Postman collections (`server/docs/postman-testing-guide.md`)
+- **Technical Appendix**: Detailed technical information (`CivicConnect_Technical_Appendix.md`)
+- **Research Paper**: Research behind the project (`CivicConnect_Research_Paper.md`)
+- **Image Guide**: Visual design guidelines (`CivicConnect_Image_Guide.md`)

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support and questions, please open an issue in the GitHub repository or contact the development team.
+For support and questions, please open an issue in the GitHub repository or contact the development team at support@civicconnect.com.

+## Project Status

+Last updated: August 14, 2025

+Current development focus:
+- Enhancing offline capabilities in the employee app
+- Improving analytics dashboard in the admin panel
+- Adding real-time notification features
+- Implementing accessibility improvements across all applications